 One of the best things about all gemstone engagement rings is that they really become your ring—and with some retailers letting you decide on the setting, the metal color, and color of the stone—you end up with a ring that is uniquely you!

-We love Allurez!
-They let you customize everything.
-Literally every single ring on the site.
-The rings above are all from them.
-You can fully customize your ring or start with one of the beautiful preset designs they offer and modify it to your liking.
+We love Larson ….
+They let you customize things and have a great selection at reasonable prices.
+You can customize your ring or start with one of the beautiful preset designs they offer.
 They have everything from modern designs to vintage inspired styles.

 We love, love, love their pearl rings.
 There’s just something about the purity of a pearl surrounded by small diamonds that just makes sense to us for a marriage.